calsuwers/dashboard/README.md

 ### 3. Update File Paths

- After cloning this repo, update file paths in `global.R` so that they point to the `data_folder/` folder inside your project.
+ After cloning this repo, update file paths in `global.R` so that they point to the `data_folder` folder inside your project.
    Example:
    ```r
    # Before: